nolzulfiu/DocPlatform/README.md

-Run npm install in the project
+Run python script.py which will install all dependencies

 Run npm start in the backend folder

 Run npm start in the frontend folder (you will need to choose port 3001)

 ### Backend